shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-01-Introduction.md

 ## What are extensions?

 Extensions represent features in the app.
-Application owner picks extensions which he wants to use in the app through the Shoutem builder.
+App owner picks extensions which he wants to use in the app through the Shoutem builder.
 Shoutem prepared a bunch of [open sourced](https://github.com/shoutem/extensions){:target="_blank"} extensions which you can easily customize to your needs.

 <p class="image">
 <img src='{{ site.baseurl }}/img/my-first-extension/shoutem-extensions.png'/>